mtm20176/rubyonrails/README.md

 * run the database migrations: rails db:migrate RAILS_ENV=development

-* run the seed data including login user names
+* run the seed data including login user names: rails db:seed

  ( if you don't run these 2 steps, you'll get an error when launching the rails app )